-On page 2 of the draft agreement (section 4)
+On Page 3 of the Draft Agreement (section 4)

 • If you wish to specify the value at which your business interest is to be purchased under the agreement you need to state (in (i) and (ii) of section 4) how long that specified value will hold good for.
-The minimum is 1 year and the maximum is 3 years.
-The potential tax consequences of choosing a 'Specified Value' and the relevance of the period for which it is to operate are explained in the 'Frequently asked questions' section
+The minimum is one year and the maximum is 3 years.
+The potential tax consequences of choosing a 'Specified Value' and the relevance of the period for which it is to operate are explained in the 'Frequently asked questions' section.

-On page 3 of the draft agreement (section 6)
+On Page 4 of the Draft Agreement (section 6)

-- You should (in (i)) fill in the number and frequency of instalments where the policy proceeds are less than the value to be paid under the Agreement (see 'Frequently Asked Questions') - You should (also in (i)) indicate (by entering 'x' in the appropriate box) whether or not instalments should be subject to payment of interest (and if they are, enter the rate of interest that will apply)
+- You should (in (i)) fill in the number and frequency of instalments where the policy proceeds are less than the value to be paid under the agreement (see 'Frequently asked questions') - You should (also in (i)) decide (by entering 'x' in the appropriate box) whether or not instalments should be subject to the payment of interest (and, if they are, enter the rate of interest that will apply).